-Raw image, lidar and radar sensor data gain more importance in the development of modern cars particulary in the field of AD (Autonomous Driving) and (Advanced Driver Assistance Systems).
+Raw image, lidar, radar and sensor data gain more importance in the development of modern cars particulary in the field of AD (Autonomous Driving) and (Advanced Driver Assistance Systems).
 Large numbers of these data is recorded every day.
 Currently there is no harmonized way to store these types of data in ASAM MDF4.x.
 This complicates the development of tools that want to access them.
 It also means that the different analysis tools are not interoperable due to the different ways of writing the data.
-Achieving this interoperability is one of the main goals of ASAM ADAS 4.x as a MDF standard for exchanging data in the automotive industry. file format
+Achieving this interoperability is one of the main goals of ASAM ADAS 4.x as a MDF Standard for exchanging data in the automotive industry.
+File Format

 The aim of this project is to clarify how sensor raw data can be handled in ASAM 4.x.
 Use cases and requirements that have been collected so far are detailed in the MDFproject proposal (download requires member login).
 The proposal can be commented and further requirements can be requested.

 About ASAM MDF

 ( MDF Data Format) is a binary Measurement to store recorded or calculated data for post- File Format processing, off-line evaluation or long-term storage.
 The format has become a de-facto Measurement for Standard & Measurement systems ( Calibration-systems), but is also used in many other application areas.
 MC